2408-Team-3/flytrap_terraform/tests/README.md

 manage traffic spikes.

--Users can opt to upgrade EC2 instance size and API Gateway rate limiting (via Terraform or the AWS console) to handle a great number of requests per second.
+-Users can opt to upgrade EC2 instance size and API Gateway rate limiting (via Terraform or the AWS console) to handle a greater number of requests per second.
 This would increase the accuracy of dashboard insights in areas like error count and affected user count.
 However, this does not resolve the React re-rendering issue caused by traffic exceeding 20 RPS.
 The tradeoff here is more accurate data collection, but a slow or temporarily unavailable dashboard during high-frequency